jooeun/100-days-of-code/log.md

 ...and now that I'm done going down that rabbit hole that is my tool, I learned some more about regex and messing with ID3 tags in .NET.
 This was more educational than I thought it would be!

 **Thoughts**: Hilarious that this has nothing to do with any real learning that I wanted to do, yet this is the one thing that actually follows the #100DaysOfCode definition the closest.

+### Day 3 (C2): August 31, 2018

+**Today's Progress**: Finished that personal tool of mine.
+Did a bit of refactoring/clean-up so that I don't let it drop off my mind completely like last time.

+### Day 4 (T2): September 1, 2018

+**Today's Progress**: Eased into algorithm practice again on leetcode, will dive into the interview question pile after I'm a bit more comfortable with more concepts presented there.

+**Thoughts**: Really wanna get back on that react tutorial, too...